-Chicken can be a quick midweek meal for one or all the family.
+Chicken can be a quick midweek meal for one person or all the family.
 Or it can become a full-on feast for family and friends.

 It is one of the most versatile of meats and inexpensive too.
 Do please try to use free-range chicken.

-Ingredients for chicken cacciatore
+Ingredients for easy chicken cacciatore